karenli1995/werewolf_game/README.md

-Online networking version of One Night Werewolf board game using Spring and WebSocket. (in progress)
+Online networking version of One Night Werewolf board game using Spring and WebSocket.
+Currently deployed to Heroku https://one-night-werewolf-game.herokuapp.com/ (in progress application)

 To run:
 mvn spring-boot:run